 Libby’s works, often public, are centered on emotions and support.
 She founded the Floral Heart Project where she laid out flower garlands in public to provide a place to grieve the victims of COVID-19.
 And, together with thousands of others living in the United States, she is advocating for a COVID-19 Memorial Day.

 At its core, Libby hopes her work will inspire viewers to live the fullest expressions of themselves: “the tagline of the piece is ‘live big.’
 We are all living this mask of who we think we’re supposed to be, and how we operate.
 I can’t be an accountant and a public artist.
 The world is chaotic.
 We live in such a deep state of chaos, that we want to compartmentalize people so that we can make sense of them in the world.
 We want to make things as simple as possible.”

 A corporate tech employee turned public artist, Libby is the embodiment of this message.
 “That’s the role of our intuition,” she explains.
 “We are processing on so many levels that are so complex that we can’t explain the rational calculus to each other.
 I’m in my late 30s and I made a bunch of chunky animals.
 Why am I doing this?
 I really believe in the message: we have to further lean into the complexity of ourselves and our society.”

-In Plain Site is on display from June 10–June 12th in Greenwich Village, New York City.
+In Plain Site is on display from June 10–June 12th in at Astor Place, New York City.

 You may also like: